Office of Lieutenant Governor

 +44 1624 620147

-Government House, Onchan, Isle of Man, IM3 1RR
+Office of the Lieutenant Governor and Government House in Onchan, Isle of Man, IM3 1RR

 Government House is the Official Residence of the Lieutenant Governor and family.
 It also provides accommodation for official guests to the Isle of Man and is used extensively for formal functions such as lunches, dinners and receptions.
 As Office of the Lieutenant Governor is based at Government House, the House is the normal workplace of the Lieutenant Governor and his staff.